 Due to the outbreak of COVID-19 and the resulting state of emergency proclamations both at the local level and at the national level, some of the engagement activities planned for March and were cancelled and others may be cancelled or postponed.
-Please check the City of Tacoma and City of Lakewood websites for the latest updates.
+The public was directed to the City of Tacoma and City of Lakewood websites latest updates.